Indiana University Bloomington: Indiana Memorial Union

 The over 500000 sqft Indiana Memorial Union (IMU) is the second-largest student union in the world.
-In addition to stores and restaurants, it features an eight-story student activities tower (home to the Indiana University Student Association, Indiana Memorial Union Board, and a variety of other student organizations), a 186-room hotel, a 400-seat theatre, a 5000 sqft Alumni Hall, 50000 sqft of meeting space, and a bowling alley.
-The IMU houses an outstanding collection of Indiana art including artists from Brown County, the Hoosier Group, Richmond Group and others.
+It was built in 1932.
+In addition to stores and restaurants, it features an eight-story student activities tower (home to the Indiana University Student Association, Indiana Memorial Union Board, and a variety of other student organizations), a 189-room hotel, a 400-seat theatre, a 5000 sqft Alumni Hall, 50000 sqft of meeting space, and a bowling alley.
+The IMU houses a collection of Indiana art including artists from Brown County, the Hoosier Group, Richmond Group and others.
 This collection is the largest public collection of art outside of a museum.

-Athletic facilities

-Indiana University's athletic facilities are located on campus and are grouped in between East 17th Street, Dunn Street and the IN-45/IN-46 bypass.
-In the 17,000-seat Assembly Hall (home to the IU NCAA basketball team), there are five NCAA Men's Division I Basketball Championship banners on display.
-Cook Hall, Memorial Stadium, Mellencamp Pavilion, the Gladstein Fieldhouse, the IU Tennis Center, the Billy Hayes Track and Bill Armstrong Stadium are all also located within the complex.
+The Biddle Hotel and Conference Center was added in 1960.
+The wing contains 189 guest rooms and over 50,000 square feet of meeting space.
+The IMU hosts more than 17,000 events every year.

 Indiana University Auditorium

-Indiana University Auditorium (IU Auditorium), is a 3,200 seat performing arts venue located at Indiana University in Bloomington, Indiana.
-It is situated in IU's Fine Arts Plaza alongside the Lilly Library and the Eskenazi School of Art, Architecture + Design.
+Indiana University Auditorium is a 3,200 seat performing arts venue situated in IU's Fine Arts Plaza alongside the Lilly Library and the Eskenazi School of Art, Architecture + Design.

 Construction on IU Auditorium began in 1939 as a part of the Federal Works Agency Projects.
 IU Auditorium officially opened its doors March 22, 1941.

+Today, IU Auditorium presents Broadway touring acts, popular musical artists, comedians, classical musicians and more.
 IU Auditorium's Hall of Murals is the home of the Indiana Murals, created by American artist Thomas Hart Benton.
 16 of the 22 total panels created are housed at the auditorium.

-Today, IU Auditorium presents Broadway touring acts, popular musical artists, comedians, classical musicians and more.

-Department of Chemistry

-The Chemistry Department has had a history at Indiana University since the early days of the institution.
-Chemistry courses were first added to the curriculum in 1829 by Andrew Wylie, IU president at the time (1829–1851).
-The first degrees in chemistry were awarded in 1890.
-The graduate school at Indiana University was not formally established until 1904 but not soon after, a plan for graduate work in chemistry was underway.
-However, the first PhD in chemistry was not granted until 1921.

-In 1931, the construction of a new facility explicitly for chemistry began which led to major growth within the department.
-Some of the department's most acclaimed and prolific faculty came to the university during this time.